dgabriele/PyGQL/README.md

 This is an instance of `pygql.Query`.
 It contains the arguments to the graph node as well as a list of the queried fields through the `props` attribute.
 It also has a recusive mapping to child Query objects in the `children` attribute.

 #### `children`
-Suppose you have two distinct paths called `user` and `user.company`.
-When the time comes to execute a query, a depth-first traversal is performed, and the intermediate results are passed back up to the parent node.
-In the example above, `children` would be a dictionary, mapping `'company'` to the data returned by the callable registered with the `user.company` path.
+Suppose that you have two distinct paths: `user` and `user.company`.
+When executing a query for `user.company`, a depth-first traversal is performed.
+The computed result of each node is passed up to its parent.
+In the example above, the `children` argument to the `user` node would be a Python dict, mapping `'company'` to the result returned by the callable registered with the `user.company` path.

-## Initializing The Graph & Executing Queries
+## Graph Initialization & Query Execution
 In `app.py`, you would tell the path registry where your paths can be found, which is either a package or a module.
 From here, you can execute queries against the graph.

 ```python